Arista Networks Inc. (ANET) Shares Up Despite Recent Market Volatility

-Arista Networks Inc. (NYSE: ANET)’s stock price has increased by 1.72 compared to its previous closing price of 164.20.
-Nevertheless, the company has seen a 9.06% surge in its stock price over the last five trading sessions.
+Arista Networks Inc. (NYSE: ANET)’s stock price has increased by 2.01 compared to its previous closing price of 166.06. however, the company has experienced a 4.12% increase in its stock price over the last five trading days.
+Barron’s reported on 02/13/23 that Arista Stock Is Rising.
+Profits Topped Estimates.

 Is It Worth Investing in Arista Networks Inc. (NYSE: ANET) Right Now?